 Famous for The Kirkbride Method, which focused on compassion, calm and routine, the campus was a beautiful estate-like campus, carefully manicured and complete with fountains and the like.
 Dr. Kirkbride called his method the Moral Treatment; it was a comprehensive theory that determined the style and layout of each mental hospital built in this fashion.

 The idea was promoting the humanity of each patient through creating a space where they felt valued and a part of something.
-Another big part of this, besides the physical environment of the 78-building, 700-acre campus itself, were the infrastructure that made it sustainable for a time.
+This included campus infrastructure that made it sustainable for a time and provided the patients with opportunities to learn skills, have a job and gain social and professional skills.
+There was ice-skating in the winter, paths connecting the property to the town, boating in the summer, and more.

-Even though Kirkbride’s theory and plan of treating the mentally ill helped many hospitals focus their treatment methods during the dawn of… caring about the mentally ill, this method was largely abandoned within 20 years in the field of in-patient psychiatry at-large.
+Even though Kirkbride’s theory and plan of treating the mentally ill helped many hospitals focus their treatment methods during the dawn of… caring about underserved communities, this method was largely abandoned within 20 years in the field of in-patient psychiatry at-large.
+In 1878, the hospital’s name was changed to the Athens Asylum for the Insane.

 Historic Sustainability: The Dairy Barn off Richland Ave